- Born: Abt 1760, Worcester Co., MD

 Looking elsewhere, Ann's husband, Samuel Elliott, began accumulating land and property beginning in 1800 including saw mills, etc. with one EXCEPTION to this where, on Jan 30 1818, he sold 111a of land to George Sanders (also Saunders) for $500, a Zephaniah Maddox tract called "Winter" where it states "this part" of the tract is called "Figgs Property" (SxLR-AK33:298).
 No where in the records can this compiler find out when/where he purchased the land.
 This particular portion of the land was denoted "Figgs Property," land surveyed for Thomas Figgs for 111 acres, and land that Figgs had disputed with Zephaniah Maddox.
 Maddox sells other parts of his lands nearby here to various members of the Hearn family in the late 18th century and those lands stay in the Hearn family as elders passed away.

-The other alternative is that Ann is Ann Freeney, d/o John/Elizabeth Freeney.
+The other alternative is that Ann is Ann Freeny, d/o John & Elizabeth Freeny.
 John names a daughter Ann in his will written in 1786 and proven in 1796.
-At the time it was proven, Elizabeth Freeney, his wife, assigns a land warrant to Samuel Elliott that he turns into "Elliotts Adventure" surveyed in 1796 and patented 1799.
+At the time it was proven, Elizabeth Freeny, his wife, assigns a land warrant to Samuel Elliott that he turns into "Elliotts Adventure" surveyed in 1796 and patented 1799.
 Was Elizabeth doing this for her daughter?
-This would mean that Jacob Elliott, s/o Samuel, married his first cousin, Sarah Freeney, not unusual at all however for that time period.
-This compiler feels it more likely that Ann was a Freeney.
+This would mean that Jacob Elliott, s/o Samuel, perhaps married his first cousin, Sarah Freeny, not unusual at all however for that time period.
+This compiler feels it more likely that Ann, wife of Samuel Elliott, was a Freeny.

-For this compilation, I place Ann Elliott as nee Freeney but with consideration that she may be nee Figgs.
+For this compilation, I place Ann Elliott as nee Freeny as the most likely solution but with consideration that she may be nee Figgs.